Many people will try to convince you that SEO is hard and highly technical.

 Sometimes, you’ll realize you were wrong about what people were searching for.

-For example, you could think that people searching for “how to write good” on Google are looking for copywriting tips—maybe a great keyword for a company offering content marketing services, right?
+For example, you could think that people searching for “how to write good” on Google are looking for copywriting tips—it may be a great keyword for a company offering content marketing services, right?

 In reality, most people typing this into Google are looking for an autobiographical book titled “How to Write Good” written by a well-known YouTuber.

 That’s why it’s important to not only know how popular a keyword is but to also really understand what users mean when they type them into the search bar.

 Another major thing to consider is keyword difficulty.

 If a keyword seems like a great fit for your website, it’s probably a great fit for plenty of others too—and you’re likely not the first one to notice.

 If you find that all the websites ranking on the first page for the keyword you want to target belong to big brands with authoritative websites, it’s usually better to pursue other opportunities.

 There are many ways to determine the authority of different websites (more on that in the “Off-Page Optimization” section of this guide,) but some keyword research tools already include a metric for competition that you can use.